GiovanniReniero/work_in_progress/README.md

 Deployed on Netlyfy making use of their form management system.

 ## Status
-Complete with on going adjustments for SEO.
+Complete with on-going adjustments for SEO.